asleepyskye/resources.unkn.me/voice-training.md

 # Chimpo's Voice Training Resources and General Guide

-The goal of this voice training guide is such.
+The goals I have for this website is that you can-
-1. Developing a voice that is authentically yours.
+1. Develop a voice that is authentically yours.
-2. Making that voice your default, natural way of speaking.
+2. Make that voice your default, natural way of speaking.

-Although this guide is primarily for voice feminization, I will also make notes of resources for resources on voice masculinization.
-These will work for voice androgynization as well.
+Although I as an individual have most amount of experience with voice feminization, I aim to provide resources for voice masculinization, and I will note on each what they are geared towards.
+These resources will work for voice androgynization as well.

+I do want to state up front- voice training is not a requirement to be trans!
+These can allow you to modify your voice to your preference and alleviate vocal dysphoria, but it's 100% amazing if you find that you don't need to, and are happy with your voice!
+For my gender fluid friends as well, these voice techniques can also be used to be able to allow for you to present however you want to represent yourself at any given time if you so desire!

 ## Important Guidelines
 - **Avoid Pain**: If any technique or resource is causing throat pain, stop immediately, rest your voice, and ensure you're performing the exercises correctly.
 Voice training should not hurt if done properly, except for some fatigue from increased voice usage.